shinderohitt/shinderohitt.github.io/about.md

 profile: true
 ---

-I am Rohitt Shinde - a software developer based in Bangalore, India.
+I am Rohit Shinde - a software developer based in Bangalore, India.
 I love learning new things, writing (code), reading, and (sometimes) drawing.

 When not working -- I read, work-out, watch a movie or catch a TV show.